jerome-trc/viletech/spec/lith-ref.md

 The function pointer type is written `function<(A...)
 R>`, where `A` is any number of arguments and `R` is a return type.

+The `type` primitive is a handle to a single type in the system.

 ### Enumerations

 LithScript enumerations behave similarly to C++ scoped enumerations.
 Each is a series of named integral constants, incrementing with each variant declared, with an optional discriminant in the form of a constant expression.